-Hindlimb growth can be affected by environment during ontogeny in A. sagrei (30), but such phenotypic plasticity is unlikely to explain the large decreases in hindlimb length detected on the experimental founder islands from 2006 to 2009.
-If plasticity was important, we would have expected to see an immediate difference in hindlimb length between the founders and their first-generation descendants due to the latter developing in the new, narrow-vegetation environment, but the range in population means in 2006 overlapped completely with the male founders.
-Moreover, perch diameter use did not change over time on experimental founder islands (year: P = 0.10 and year by island interaction: P = 0.13), even as hindlimb length progressively decreased, showing that the change in hindlimb length cannot be attributed to a change in a possible stimulus for plasticity.
-Finally, the magnitude of hindlimb divergence is 3-5 times greater than that produced by plasticity in A. sagrei raised on only narrow or broad surfaces in laboratory experiments (30) (fig. S5), even though the difference in perch diameter (1 versus 9 cm) imposed in the laboratory experiment was much greater than the differences in mean perch-diameter use observed between the source population and experimental founder islands (4.6 cm and 2.6-4.5 cm for Iron Cay and experimental founder islands, respectively).
+Hindlimb growth can be affected by environment during ontogeny in A. sagrei (28), but such phenotypic plasticity is unlikely to explain the large decreases in hindlimb length detected on the experimental founder islands from 2006 to 2009.
+If plasticity were important, we would have expected to see an immediate difference in hindlimb length between the founders and their firstgeneration descendants due to the latter developing in the new, narrow-vegetation environment, but the range in population means in 2006 overlapped completely with that of the male founders.
+Moreover, perch diameter did not change over time on experimental founder islands (year: P = 0.10, and year-by-island interaction: P = 0.13), even as hindlimb length progressively decreased, showing that the change in hindlimb length cannot be attributed to a change in a possible stimulus for plasticity.
+Finally, the magnitude of hindlimb divergence is three to five times greater than that produced by plasticity in A. sagrei raised on only narrow or broad surfaces in laboratory experiments (28) (fig. S5), even though the difference in perch diameter (1 versus 9 cm) imposed in the laboratory experiment was much greater than the differences in mean perch diameter observed between the source population and those of the experimental founder islands (4.6 cm and 2.6 to 4.5 cm for Iron Cay and the experimental founder islands, respectively).

-Remarkably, founder events generated among-island genetic and phenotypic differences similar in magnitude to those observed among populations on nearby islands (our "reference" islands) as well as among natural populations occurring throughout the Bahamas (tables S1 to S3, Fig. 3, and figs. S3 and S5).
-The strong genetic differentiation among founder islands, illustrated by allelic differentiation and FST values of similar magnitude to those seen among nearby reference islands, remained stable over the four years of the study (Mantel's r = 0.86-0.94 for correlations among pairwise $F{ST}$ matrices in 2006, 2007, and 2009, all P < 0.01; tables S1 and S2).
-The strong imprint of the founder effect and stability of among-population genetic differentiation occurred despite evidence for ongoing immigration.
-Assignment tests and pedigree analyses revealed 11% of individuals sampled on experimental founder islands in 2007 and 2009 had multilocus genotypes consistent with being first-generation immigrants.
+Founder events generated among-island genetic and phenotypic differences that were similar in magnitude to those observed among populations on nearby islands (our reference islands), as well as among natural populations occurring throughout the Bahamas (tables S1 to S3, Fig. 3, and figs. S3 and S5).
+The strong genetic differentiation among founder islands, illustrated by allelic differentiation and $F{\rm ST}$ values of similar magnitude to those seen among nearby reference islands, remained stable over the 4 years of the study (Mantel's r = 0.86 to 0.94 for correlations among pairwise $F{\rm ST}$ matrices in 2006, 2007, and 2009, all P < 0.01; tables S1 and S2).
+The strong imprint of the founder effect and the stability of among-population genetic differentiation occurred despite evidence for ongoing immigration.
+Assignment tests and pedigree analyses revealed that 11% of individuals sampled on experimental founder islands in 2007 and 2009 had multilocus genotypes consistent with being first-generation immigrants.
 In terms of phenotypic differentiation, the level of hindlimb divergence observed among experimental founder islands was only slightly less than that seen both among nearby reference islands and among natural populations from across the Bahamas (fig. S5).
 These results did not change when putative immigrants were removed from analyses.
-That the magnitude of the genetic and phenotypic differentiation produced by founder events rivals that seen among populations on natural islands indicates that founder effects may, as some have suggested, be an important cause of variation among islands (3-4).
+That the magnitude of the genetic and phenotypic differentiation produced by founder events rivals that seen among populations on natural islands indicates that founder effects may, as some have suggested, be an important cause of variation among islands (3, 4).